 Sell the benefits of your products.
 Customers want to know how your product can benefit their everyday life.
 People want to see a preview of what you are offering before they are convinced.
 Post pictures and videos of your product in use or before/after (results) pictures.

 And make sure that you are not posting only about your products.
 Share something for your audience as well.
-Connect with them, ask them questions and make them connect with your product/company by rising an emotion without them realizing.
+Connect with them, ask them questions, and make them connect with your product/company by rising an emotion without them realizing it.

 Your Social Media profiles are not optimized